emqx/emqx-docs/en_US/admin/cfg.md

-## egress
+## config
-Configuration for MQTT bridge.
+The config for MQTT Bridges.

 **Config paths**